How to Get Quality Backlinks to Your Website

 What makes this approach so easy?
 You already have your foot in the door.
 The person who published the content knows who you are and thinks enough of your blog or business to have mentioned you.

-A friendly email with the suggested URL will almost always get a positive response, that is, a new backlink for your site.
+A friendly email with the suggested URL will almost always get a positive response: a new backlink for your site.

-Having a great link network is critical if you want to improve your site’s SEO and gain more traffic.
+A great link network is critical to improving your SEO and increasing traffic.
 Sites with many links from respected domains outperform those without them.

-If you apply the suggested techniques, you should see an improvement in your site’s ranking in search results over time.
+If you apply the suggested techniques, you should see an improvement in your site’s ranking in search results over time, and remember that it’s an ongoing process that needs time to complete.
 That will mean more traffic to your site and more blog readers, followers, subscribers, prospects, and customers.